 Faithfulness is living continually by faith, acting even though doing so may cost us.
 Love is not primarily a feeling, but faithfulness in applying God's Word.

 God uses calamities as part of His creative process.
 Like Jacob, who initially succumbed to weak faith and fear, we must repent of our loss of devotion to God.

-What is the connection between the prayers that ascend to God and the angel hurling the censer down to earth, initiating the seven trumpets?
-Further, what sort of prayers would be a pleasing aroma to God at this juncture? ...
+What is the connection between the prayers that ascend to God and the angel hurling the censer down to earth, initiating the seven trumpets in Revelation 8?

-Even though a Christian's potential in God's Kingdom is so wonderful, it is still necessary for God to motivate His children to reach it.
-John Ritenbaugh begins his series on Christian motivation by expounding the fear of God.
+Even though a Christian's potential is so wonderful, it is still necessary for God to motivate His children to reach it.
+This begins with the fear of God.

 Contrary to popular usage, the verb 'offend' indicates a transgression of a moral or divine standard.
 There is little room to be offended unless there is sin.

 John Ritenbaugh, citing an article by George Friedman on "Manners and Political Life," describes manners as cultural conventions established to maintain civility and progress.
 The Ten Commandments are manners set by the Highest Authority to maintain civili. . .

 Joseph Baity, stressing the need to strengthen the bonds of our fellowship with each other, suggests that in the past, the Church of God may have focused too intensely on elusive esoteric principles and neglected the basics, such as developing solid relati. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.